 33 Unusual Tips to Being a Better Writer

 Read More: "The Ultimate Checklist" ...
-Follow this proven checklist to self-publish like a pro
+Follow this proven checklist to self-publish like a pro33 other tips to be a better writer.

 – Write whatever you want.
 Then take out the first paragraph and last paragraph.
 Here’s the funny thing about this rule.
 It’s sort of like knowing the future.
 You still can’t change it.
 In other words, even if you know this rule and write the article, the article will still be better if you take out the first paragraph and the last paragraph.